sguox002/leetcode/leetcode-all.md

 - use deque to get O(N). we are looking for previous prefix sum prej<=prei-k. monotonic decreasing deque (larger and old value are discarded since they cannot contribute shorter length).
 The deque front shall be the min so it is a decreasing deque)
 - why we cannot use sliding window by growing and shrinking? because it contains negative and shrinking will stop from getting the min window.
 If check all previous then it will get TLE.
+- using prefix sum and put visited in map and do binary search O(nlogn).
 *****
 ->>